top of page

 • 4 cups chicken broth/stock (32 oz)

-• 2 large baking russet potatoes, peeled and thinly sliced
+• 2 baking russet potatoes, peeled and thinly sliced

 • 1 kale bundle, leaves stripped and chopped (about 4 -5 cups)